Wiebke/TangramGenerator/README.md

 ## Server

-`server.js` defines the server-side part of this project, a web server receiving JSON objects (by HTTP Put requests) and writing them to a database.
+`server.js` defines the server-side part of this project, a web server receiving JSON objects (by HTTP POST requests) and writing them to a database.
 This part uses [Node.js](https://nodejs.org) and [MongoDb](https://www.mongodb.org),
 which have to be installed if the server is run locally.
-The file is configured so that is uses OpenShift values, if they are defined but defaults to a `localhost` environment if not.
+The file is configured so that is uses OpenShift values, if they are defined, but defaults to a `localhost` environment if not.
 The database contains different collections defined for saving game stats and choices within generator and evaluation (see below).
 Which database a received JSON object is written into depends on the type within the